Notargets/gocfd/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](images/render-mesh-isentropic-vortex-initial-zoom-7.PNG) | ![](images/render-mesh-isentropic-vortex-initial-zoom-7-rhoU.png) | ![](images/vortex-1-2-4-7-lax-cropped.gif)

-## Currently [11/27/21]
+## Currently [11/28/21]

-Update: I've now continued testing and transonic cases are also working for P!=1.
+I've now continued testing and transonic cases are also working for P!=1.
 What's interesting now is that for P=0, the transonic solutions and shock tube solutions are wiggle free / monotone.
-Below is a transonic airfoil solution at Mach = 0.8, converged, on a mesh with 42,500 elements.
+Below is a transonic airfoil solution at Mach = 1.0 and 0.8, converged, on a mesh with 42,500 elements.
 The shock wave is finely resolved and is monotone.
 The convergence was also far more monotone and rapid than the higher order solutions.

 The biggest difference between the 0th order solutions and higher order is the interpolation of the flux from the interior